Probot639/djmidi/README.md

 | Crossfader (14-bit)             | 5       | CC 0x02 MSB + 0x22 LSB  |
 | Browser knob / master section   | 5       | various                 |

 Note the jog wheel quirk: CC 0x21 reports relative deltas around a center of 64 (so 65 = one tick forward, 63 = one tick back).
 The wheel emits spurious 63/65 events when sitting still, so the engine applies a small deadzone before forwarding anything.

 ## Anti-cheat note

 SendInput is fine for normal games, emulators, racing sims, rhythm games.
 Anti-cheat layers like Vanguard or Faceit's client block SendInput entirely.
 If you ever want those, the injection layer would need to swap to the Interception driver, which is a contained change inside `input.cpp`.

+## Possible Features
+- these all rely on me actually wanting to continue this once i get the basic functionality working
+- Better UI
+- More controller support
+  - More input support
+  - Default profiles for controllers and games
+- Pushing to this repo more than 3 times